 3) 100 Following 10 Followers = 0.1 Ratio

 This one is an obvious red flag.
 Evidently this person thinks that following many many more people will lead to more Followers, but with this sort of ratio, not only will only the spammers be following back this person, but Twitter may soon close down this account!
 Suffice to say this is a lopsided ratio that you never want to display unless you want to get your Twitter account restricted!

-So what is the ideal ratio?
-It will change depending on how many Followers you have, but it has to be in a range near 1.0 (0.75 to 1.25?) if you want to grow you Twitter Followers.
-Anything above that shows that you may not have anything interesting to say and below that range may indicate that you don’t care about who follows you and may not follow them back anyway (of course, if you are a famous celebrity you can get away with following nobody).
+If you are under the 5,000 follower threshold, you’ll want to keep the ratio in a range near 1.0 (0.75 to 1.25, we’ll say) if you want to grow your Twitter Followers.
+Anything above that shows that you may not have anything interesting to say and below that range may indicate that you don’t care about who follows you and may not follow them back, anyway (of course, if you are a famous celebrity, you can get away with following nobody).

 When someone doesn’t increase their LinkedIn Connections out of their physical network, I let it be known that they are wasting their time on LinkedIn.
 I think the same can be said for your Twitter Following vs Follower ratio.
-If your ratio is too skewed from the 1.0 standard, it could be sending the wrong message that will adversely affect your Twitter Brand.
+If your ratio is too skewed from the 1.0 standard, unless you have already grown a large enough follower base where it doesn’t really matter, it could be sending the wrong message that will adversely affect your Twitter Brand.
 You could potentially be wasting your time on Twitter following too few and be seen as someone with nothing valuable to say if you follow too many.
 It is healthy to follow people you don’t know if they are speaking on a subject that you are interested in.
 And I assume these are the people that you also want to follow you.
 So why not display this brand in your ratio of Following to Followers and attract them?